degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-arts.md

 For this requirement, you must maintain an average GPA at or above 2.00 from courses.

 ## Course Level
-For this requirement, you must take enough courses at the >= 200 level to obtain at least 18 credits.
+For this requirement, you must take enough courses at or above the 200 level to obtain at least 18 credits.

 ## Graded Courses
 For this requirement, you must take enough courses with the “true” `graded` attribute to obtain at least 24 credits.